kskonovalov/euw-elementor-used-widgets/README.md

-## Plugin is in active development, it doesn't work now!
+## Plugin is in active development!

 # Get active Elementor widgets plugin for WordPress